-&lt;sup>2One might classify the Hagia Sophia as medieval rather than ancient.
-The edifice at least symbolizes the ancient mathematical world, in that the master builder Isidore also compiled texts of Archimedes with the commentaries of Eutocius, and he is mentioned in the extant manuscripts [1, p.
+2One might classify the Hagia Sophia as medieval rather than ancient.
+The edifice at least symbolizes the ancient mathematical world, in that the master builder Isidore also compiled texts of Archimedes with the commentaries of Eutocius, and he is mentioned in the extant manuscripts of these texts [1, p.
 368, n.
 750].